maejam/manim-narration/README.md

 ### Available alignment services

+The role of the `aligners` is to match up the text spoken in the generated audio file with the time when it is spoken.
+They are only useful when using bookmarks or for synchronizing subcaptions.

 | Service       | Description                                          | type    | Inference time (cpu)   | Distance from truth |
 |---------------|------------------------------------------------------|---------|------------------------|---------------------|
 | Manual        | Lets the user manually align text and speech         | Offline | 0.0 seconds            |          irrelevant |